YamagutiSenior/clone_simple_notes/docs/content/getting_started/prerequisites/_index.md

 - Kubectl
 - A Kubernetes Cluster

-**Note:** I am using GKE for this example, so Google Cloud SDK will also be required
+**Note:** I am using GKE for this example, so if you are following along, Google Cloud SDK will also be required

 ## GitLab Account